lucee/lucee-docs/docs/03.reference/01.functions/getcontextinfo/function.md

 ---
-title: getContextInfo
+title: GetContextInfo
 id: function-getcontextinfo
+categories:
+- debugging
+description: Returns information about the current context.
 ---

-Returns information to the current context.
+Returns information about the current context.

+for example, has the current context content already been flushed